martimy/Bat-Q/README.md

 Bat-Q is designed to be simple, interactive, and flexible.
 You can use it for quick network configuration checks or for network troubleshooting and optimization tasks.
 Bat-Q is not a replacement for [pyBatfish](https://github.com/batfish/pybatfish), the Python API for Batfish, but rather a complementary tool that can help you get started with network analysis using Batfish.

-To use Bat-Q, you need to install Batfish and its dependencies, clone this repository, set the environment variable for the Batfish server IP address, and start the Streamlit app.
-For more details, please see the Installation and Getting Started sections below.
+## Requirements

+To use Bat-Q, you will need:

+- A Batfish server capable of running Docker: See the recommended [requirements for Batfish](https://batfish.readthedocs.io/en/latest/system_req.html).
+- A host to run the Bat-Q app.

+Note that for training purposes with small networks, you can use one computer to run both Batfish and Bat-Q (a reasonable laptop will work).

 ## Installation

-To use the app, follow these steps:
+To use the app, follow these steps (assuming Ubuntu Linux, but Windows also works):

-1. Install Batfish and run the Batfish services using these [instructions](https://github.com/batfish/batfish)

-2. Install streamlit and other requirements
+### Batfish server

+1. Install Docker:

+    There are multiple methods, but I recommend using [the apt repository method](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository).

+2. To use Docker as a non-privileged user, add the user to the Docker group:

     ```bash
-    pip3 install -r requirements.txt
+    $ sudo usermod -aG docker $USER
     ```

-3. Clone this repository:
+3. Install Batfish and run the Batfish services:

     ```bash
+    $ docker pull batfish/allinone
+    $ docker run --name batfish -d --restart unless-stopped -v batfish-data:/data -p 9996:9996 batfish/allinone
+    ```

+    This is all it is needed for Bat-Q but you can consult these [Batfish installation instructions](https://github.com/batfish/batfish) for other details.

+### Bat-Q host

+1. Check Python version and install pip3.
+Bat-Q needs Python 3.6+:

+    ```bash
+    $ python3 --version
+    $ sudo apt-get install python3-pip
+    ```

+1. Clone this repository:

+    ```bash
     git clone https://github.com/martimy/Bat-Q
     cd Bat-Q
     ```

-4. Set the environment variable:  BATFISH_SERVER=\<Batfish server IP address\>

-5. Start the Streamlit app:
+2. Install Streamlit and other requirements

     ```bash
-    streamlit run Home.py
+    pip3 install -r requirements.txt
     ```

+4. Set the environment variable (skip this step if Docker and Streamlit are running on the same machine):

+    ```bash
+    $ export BATFISH_SERVER=<Batfish server IP address>
+    $ echo $BATFISH_SERVER
+    ```

+5. Start the Streamlit app (you may need to re-login before this step):

+    ```bash
+    $ streamlit run Home.py
+    ```

     This will open a Streamlit app in your default web browser.
+If the browser does not open automatically or if you are using a remote machine, open a browser and direct it to http://\<Bat-Q host\>:8501/

 ## Getting Started